 He previously served as the Admissions Officer of the San Carlos Training Institute, a vocational school in mining and construction, established in partnership between the San Carlos Apache Tribe and Freeport-McMoRan, a leading international mining company headquartered in Phoenix, Arizona.
 He has also taught photography and Photoshop art classes for Gila Community College / Eastern Arizona College and STEM classes at the high school level.

 Prior to relocating his family and photography business to Arizona, Kenneth was the Multimedia Services Manager at Stanford University and worked for the department of Academic Computing for over ten years.
-Kenneth earned his Bachelor’s degree in Computer Science from Stanford University and a Master’s Degree in IT Management through Western Governors University in order to better serve as the lead instructor and program designer for the College in related technology fields.
-He has also enjoyed actively learning the Apache language (Nnee Biyáti’) through classes like APA101 at SCAC!
+Kenneth earned his Bachelor’s degree in Computer Science from Stanford University and a Master’s Degree in IT Management through Western Governors University.
+He has also enjoyed learning the Apache language (Nnee Biyáti’) through classes like APA101 at SCAC!